sastpg/RFTT/gen_data/README.md

 # Reasoning Paths Construction
 This is the code base for reasoning paths construction in SFT Warmup stage using functional tree search.
+The searching tree will be saved in directory `run_outputs`.

 Visualization of the searching tree: